Ubisoft apparently didn't send everyone from The Division team to go work on the upcoming Avatar game

 The first expansion is planned for this summer and built around an "event system that drives players to activities that feature modifiers, leaderboards, and unique vanity items that will only be available through these activities."

 The second expansion is still a long way off, but it stands to be more "content focused" than the first one.
 Still, no new missions are being added: "We can’t really deliver story missions that will fit into the RPG aspects of the game in a simple way.
-So we’re not going to be doing the classic main mission type of thing, but narrative content is something that we are definitely looking at," says the Creative Director at Massive Entertainment, Julian Gerighty in the official blog post .
+So we’re not going to be doing the classic main mission type of thing, but narrative content is something that we are definitely looking at," says the Creative Director at Massive Entertainment, Julian Gerighty in the .

 A special event in celebration of The Division's first year is currently in effect: players who log in from 09 March until 16 March will receive 200 credits and a and a "celebratory emote.", and until 11 March all high value targets will double in value, and on 11 March, field proficiency caches will have the same thing.